• Level of education

 Description

-Study of the basic principles of the physics of the nucleus in view of concrete applications in everyday life.
-This course aims at giving the basic elements of nuclear physics in order to present the applications of radioactivity and nuclear energy in the industrial field (Physics of Nuclear Reactors, Fuels), in the medical field (Nuclear Imaging), or in the field of radioprotection (Measuring devices, units...)
+Study of the basic principles of nuclear physics with a view to practical applications in everyday life.
+This course aims to provide the basic elements of nuclear physics and then present applications of radioactivity and nuclear energy in industry (nuclear reactor physics, fuels), medicine (nuclear imaging), and radiation protection (measuring devices, units, etc.).

 Read more